rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 impl<T> Option<T> {
     fn unwrap(self) -> T {
         // Extract the value from the option and return it.
+        // There is no copying here as these operations all
-        // These operations all move by default now for unique types - there is no copying here match self {
+        // move by default now for unique types. match self {
             Some(v) => v,
             None => fail